vahidaghazadeh/kubernetes-deployment/shell-script/README.md

     ```shell
     kubectl get nodes
     ```
+> [!TIP]
-   The output should list the master and worker nodes with a status of Ready.
+> The output should list the master and worker nodes with a status of Ready.

 > [!NOTE]
 > ### Troubleshooting
-> If the master node initialization fails, review the kubeadm-init.log file for errors.
+> - If the master node initialization fails, review the kubeadm-init.log file for errors.
->
-> Ensure that all nodes can communicate over the network and that the hostnames and IP addresses are correctly configured in /etc/hosts.
+> - Ensure that all nodes can communicate over the network and that the hostnames and IP addresses are correctly configured in /etc/hosts.
->
-> If a worker node fails to join the cluster, check the join command and ensure the master node IP, token, and hash are correct.
+> - If a worker node fails to join the cluster, check the join command and ensure the master node IP, token, and hash are correct.

 > [!NOTE]
-> This script assumes a static IP address setup.
+> - This script assumes a static IP address setup.
 Adjust the /etc/hosts configuration as needed for your network setup.
-> The script disables swap, which is required for Kubernetes to function correctly.
+> - The script disables swap, which is required for Kubernetes to function correctly.
-> By following this guide, you can quickly set up a Kubernetes cluster using a shell script, ensuring consistency and reducing the potential for errors during manual configuration.
+> - By following this guide, you can quickly set up a Kubernetes cluster using a shell script, ensuring consistency and reducing the potential for errors during manual configuration.